krithvik07/Cloud-Partitioner-Agent/README.md

 ***

-## Our Solution 💡
+## Solution 💡

-The Cloud CLI Agent is an intelligent assistant that bridges this gap.
+The Cloud Partitioner Agent is an intelligent assistant that bridges this gap.
 It empowers users to manage cloud infrastructure by translating simple, natural language prompts into accurate, executable `gcloud` commands.

 * **Lowers the Technical Barrier**: It allows team members without deep CLI expertise to perform cloud operations confidently.
 * **Increases Efficiency**: It automates the process of finding and constructing complex commands, saving time and reducing human error.